Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - Mosquito identification programs are sometimes carried out by government, non-government agencies or academic institutions.
 These programs monitor for current mosquito vectors and can help identify when new mosquito species become established in Canada, particularly if they’re known to be vectors of disease.

-- Mosquito surveillance is carried out at the local or provincial level, by trapping and testing adult mosquitos.
+- Mosquito surveillance is carried out at the local or provincial level, by trapping and testing adult mosquitoes.
 Some factors that are considered when setting mosquito traps include:

 - location